Breast reconstruction is surgery to rebuild a breast shape after mastectomy.

 You do not have to make a decision about breast reconstruction straight away.
 Take time to review the information available.
 You may not get through it all in one sitting, but may look through this information over time.

 Breast reconstruction is not for everyone.
-A woman may decide for a variety of reasons that she does not want to have a breast reconstruction.
-Many women choose not to have a breast reconstruction after mastectomy.
-Some are happy to live with their post mastectomy shape, and others use an external breast prosthesis to recreate breast shape.
+A woman may decide for a variety of reasons that she does not want to have a breast reconstruction after mastectomy.
+She may choose instead to have her chest wall reconstructed and the excess skin and tissue removed – known as aesthetic breast flat closure Some are happy to live with their post mastectomy shape, and others use an external breast prosthesis to recreate breast shape.
 Information about external breast prosthesis can also be found within this section.

 Mastectomy may be used to reduce the risk of breast cancer developing in women with a high risk of breast cancer.
 This is called preventative or prophylactic mastectomy.
 Mastectomy may also be used to treat breast cancer in women who have been diagnosed with the disease.
 Use the links below to find information that applies to your situation: